segdeha/es6/lessons/variables.md

         configurable: false
     });

 This doesn’t mean the value of a `const` can’t change.
 E.g., you can assign an object to it and then change one of the properties.
-In other words, the variable is not “immutable” in a technical sense.
+In other words, the [variable is not “immutable”](https://mathiasbynens.be/notes/es6-const) in a technical sense.
+It only means you can only once bind a value to the variable.

 For full immutability, you can use `Object.freeze` or a library such as [Immutable.js](https://facebook.github.io/immutable-js/).

+## A Note on Hoisting

-**Note:** In ES6, neither `let` nor `const` is hoisted.
+In ES6, unlike `var`, neither `let` nor `const` is [hoisted](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting).

 Versions prior to ES6: